 Arrival in the UK

-- Dubs amendment – resettlement of unaccompanied asylum seeking children already in European refugee camps in France, Greece or Italy.
-The scheme prioritises children aged 12 and under, at high risk of sexual exploitation and children of Sudanese or Syrian nationality.
+- Dubs amendment – resettlement of UASC already in France, Greece or Italy.
+The scheme prioritises children aged 12 and under, at high risk of sexual exploitation, and children of Sudanese or Syrian nationality.
 Transfer to the UK must be determined to be in the best interest of the child.
-Government have now closed this scheme arguing that it risks creating a pull factor that encourages human trafficking.
-The Chair of London Councils said it was deeply disappointing that the Government have chosen to end its commitment to the Dubs Amendment.

-Refugee and asylum-seeking children are also arriving with their families into the UK from outside of the European Union including the Middle East and North Africa Region under the Vulnerable Children Resettlement Scheme, and Syria under the Vulnerable Persons Resettlement Scheme.
+Refugee children (who do not have to go through the asylum process) are also arriving into the UK from the Middle East and North Africa Region under the Vulnerable Children Resettlement Scheme.

 Accommodating UASC in the UK – the Pan London Rota and the National Transfer Scheme (NTS)

 The Pan London Rota is an agreement by Directors of Children Services to support equal distribution of UASC 16/17 years old in London.
 The Rota is a voluntary arrangement and all London local authorities have positively contributed to receiving rota referrals, with exception of those recognised as significant entry points in London or over the NTS threshold.
 The Pan London Rota is managed by Croydon Council’s Permanence 1 Team.
 Emergency Accommodation is managed by LASC.
 LASC commission and monitor the accommodation and arrange safe transfer and access to emergency medical care if required.
 They additionally resolve any difficulties and liaise with participating Local authorities’s as required.